-Having close contact with rare endangered species and spending quality time with such beautiful animals.
-The biggest high point was going to Monkey World Ape and Rescue Centre for a week with the head keeper.
+Having close contact with rare endangered species and spending quality time with such beautiful animals was the biggest highlight of my placement.
+Another big high point was going to Monkey World Ape and Rescue Centre for a week with the head keeper.
 I got this opportunity because my dissertation is based on the pair formation of two bengal slow loris and the introduction was being held at Monkey World.
 I was there to collect behavioural data and observe the introduction process in case of any aggression.
 As well as doing my study, I helped in other departments by assisting the keepers with the daily husbandry of primates such as orangutans, chimpanzees and capuchins.
 It was amazing and I learned a lot!
 I was also interviewed and filmed for their famous documentary ‘Monkey Life’, which was shown on TV

 Hartpury University helped prepare me for my future career by providing me with knowledge on a variety of animals, giving me an insight into the animal industry and supporting me to secure such a fantastic placement year opportunity."

 "Due to my brilliant year at the zoo, I made many contacts within the industry which have already proved to be very beneficial.
 After my placement, I was lucky enough to go to Vietnam to volunteer in a Primate Conservation Project through a contact I made at Monkey World, who founded the project.
 I also went on to volunteer in the primate section at Newquay Zoo.
 Now I’m about to be interviewed for a job at Shaldon Zoo and it would be fantastic to have that to move into when I graduate.
 My dream is to be a zookeeper and eventually help with conservation projects overseas and assist with breeding programmes through ex-situ conservation.